LIFE-SpaceMission/.github/profile/README.md

 - [Mettler+2024](https://github.com/LIFE-SpaceMission/Mettler2024_Earth-as-Exoplanet) - _Earth as an Exoplanet.
 III.
 Using Empirical Thermal Emission Spectra as an Input for Atmospheric Retrieval of an Earth-twin Exoplanet_
 - [Konrad+2024](https://github.com/LIFE-SpaceMission/Konrad2024_Pursuing-Truth) -  _Pursuing Truth: Improving Retrievals on Mid-infrared Exo-Earth Spectra with Physically Motivated Water Abundance Profiles and Cloud Models_
 - [Angerhausen+2022](https://github.com/LIFE-SpaceMission/Angerhausen2022_LIFESeries-VIII.git) -  _Large Interferometer For Exoplanets (LIFE): VIII.
 Where is the phosphine?
 Observing exoplanetary PH3 with a space based MIR nulling interferometer_
+- [Angerhausen+2024](https://github.com/LIFE-SpaceMission/Angerhausen2024_LIFESeries-XII) -  _Large Interferometer For Exoplanets (LIFE).
+XII.
+The Detectability of Capstone Biosignatures in the Mid-infrared—Sniffing Exoplanetary Laughing Gas and Methylated Halogens_

 ----------